 Once you’re ready to go, start up the environment with

-docker-compose up --build --detach and follow the steps in
+docker compose up --detach and follow the steps in

 With the SQL Server container up and running, let’s walk through the steps to access data on s3 compatible object storage.
 All this code is in